martinobernard/martinobernard.github.io/_pages/publications.md

 * Degetto M, Gregoretti, C., Bernard M. Comparative analysis of the differences between using LiDAR and contour-based DEMs for hydrological modeling of runoff generating debris flows in the Dolomites.
 Frontiers in Earth Sciences 3:21. [<a href="https://doi.org/10.3389/feart.2015.00021" target="_blank">DOI</a>]

 ## Submitted
-* Bernard, M., Barbini, M., Berti, M., Simoni, A., Boreggio, M., Gregoretti, C. (Under review).
+* **Bernard, M.**, Barbini, M., Berti, M., Simoni, A., Boreggio, M., Gregoretti, C. (Under review).
 Rainfall-runoff modelling in rocky headwater basins for the prediction of debris-flow occurrence.
-* Barbini, M., Bernard, M., Boreggio, M., D’Agostino, V., Schiavo, M., Gregoretti, C. (Under review).
+* Barbini, M., **Bernard, M.**, Boreggio, M., D’Agostino, V., Schiavo, M., Gregoretti, C. (Under review).
 An alternative approach for the sediment control of in-channel stony debris flows with an application to the case study of the Ru Secco Creek (Venetian Dolomites, Northeast Italy).
-* Francis, O., Tang, H., Bernard, M. (Under review).
+* Francis, O., Tang, H., **Bernard, M.** (Under review).
 Physically based Probabilistic Rainfall Intensity-Duration (ID) Thresholds for Runoff-Generated Debris Flows.
-* Schiavo, M., Gregoretti, C., Barbini, M., Boreggio, M., Bernard, M. (Under review).
+* Schiavo, M., Gregoretti, C., Barbini, M., Boreggio, M., **Bernard, M.** (Under review).
 Probabilistic identification of debris-flow paths in fans and cones.

 ## In preparation